ibm-cloud-docs/RegistryImages/ibm-backup-restore/index-ibm-backup-restore.md

 # `ibmcloud-backup-restore` image - deprecated
 {: #ibmbackup_restore_starter}

-The `ibmcloud-backup-restore` image is no longer available.
+The `ibmcloud-backup-restore` image is available as a Helm chart.
 {: deprecated}

 You can back up and restore by using the {{site.data.keyword.cloud}} Backup Restore Helm chart in {{site.data.keyword.containerlong_notm}} instead, see [Backing up and restoring PVC data for file and block storage](/docs/containers?topic=containers-utilities#ibmcloud-backup-restore).